Yelp/yelp-ruby/README.md

 ### Basic usage

+** NOTE ** This is a fork that adapts the old yelp-ruby to work with the v3 Fusion API and adds the reviews endpoint.

 The gem uses a client model to query against the API.
 You create and configure a client with your API keys and make requests through that.

 ```